 Quantum technology in development

 Quantum technology is a key technology that enables new products and services.
-The potential of quantum computers, simulators, networks, and sensors holds enormous promise for society, industry, and science.
+The potential of quantum computers, simulators, networks, and sensors holds enormous promise for society, High Tech Industry, and science.
 This brings us to the brink of a technological revolution that can help provide solutions to a variety of major societal challenges.

 How does quantum technology work?

 Quantum mechanics is about particles smaller than atoms.
 These particles have special properties that are used in quantum technology for technological innovations, from extremely fast computers to long-distance data communication.

 The principles of quantum technology

 Two key principles for understanding quantum technology come from quantum mechanics.
 These principles involve small particles that exhibit unusual behaviour, which we call superposition and entanglement.

 A quantum particle can be in several states at once; it can be in several places at once, for example.
 This is called superposition.
 Only when we take a measurement do we record the position.
 So, this is different from, for example, a coin, where we know that either heads or tails is facing upward, but not a combination of the two which is only determined when we look at the coin.